nus-cs2103-AY2021S2/ip/docs/README.md

 Total number of tasks: 1
 ```

-### `deadline (insert task description) /by (insert deadline)` - Add Deadline task command
+### `deadline (insert task description) /by (insert date)` - Add Deadline task command

-Key this command in along with task description and deadline to cause Meme Man to add a Deadline task.
+Key this command in along with task description and deadline date to cause Meme Man to add a Deadline task.
+Deadline date must be in this format: YYYY-MM-DD.
 Everytime a task is added, the new total number of tasks is displayed.

 Example of usage:

 ```
-deadline Do CS2103T lecture quiz /by this Saturday deadline Do CS2103T ip /by next Monday
+deadline Do CS2103T lecture quiz /by 2021-01-12 deadline Do CS2103T ip /by 2021-01-13
 ```

 Expected outcome:

 ```
-Meme Man is now adding deadline task: [D][✘] Do CS2103T lecture quiz (by: this Saturday) Total number of tasks: 2
+Meme Man is now adding deadline task: [D][✘] Do CS2103T lecture quiz (by: 2021-01-12) Total number of tasks: 2
-Meme Man is now adding deadline task: [D][✘] Do CS2103T ip (by: next Monday) Total number of tasks: 3
+Meme Man is now adding deadline task: [D][✘] Do CS2103T ip (by: 2021-01-13) Total number of tasks: 3
 ```